EnMasseProject/enmasse/mqtt-over-amqp/docs/operations_connection.md

 The _AMQP_SUBSCRIPTIONS_ is sent as "unsettled", in order to know that the FE has received it (with related disposition).

-If a session is present and there are subscriptions for the client-id, the SS re-establishes the routes from each topic to the $mqtt.to.[client-id] automatically (see “Subscription/Unsubscription”).
+If a session is present and there are subscriptions for the client-id, the SS re-establishes the routes from each topic to the $mqtt.to.[client-id].publish automatically (see “Subscription/Unsubscription”).
 No need for the SS to send subscriptions list to the FE in order to re-subscribe.

 > the SS should send the _AMQP_SUBSCRIPTIONS_ message to FE before re-establishing routes for the topics because it should be first message received by FE (in order to build the _CONNACK_) if there are messages stored when the client was offline that will be puslished now on re-connect.